FabianTraxler/ag_binding_affinity/src/data_generation/DMS_structures/README.md

 - muwhpc:~/af_predictions

 In the case of phillips21, this led to muwhpc:/msc/home/mschae83/af_predictions/ab_ag_complexes/phillips21_predictions and then ~/ag_binding_affinity/data/prepared_pdbs/phillips21.
-All others were generated automatically using rosetta-based mutations onto the given input structures, based on the mutations in the metadata_dms_studies.yaml
+All others were generated automatically using rosetta-based mutations onto the given input structures, based on the mutations in the metadata_dms_studies.yaml (TODO check where Fabian implemented this code)

-From these, the final complexes were derived and stored in ag_binding_affinity/results/prepared_pdbs (scfv)
+From these, the final complexes were derived and stored in ag_binding_affinity/results/prepared_pdbs (sometimes/always in scfv form)

+This is on hold at the moment.
+See issue https://github.com/moritzschaefer/guided-protein-diffusion/issues/294 for next steps.

 # What now?